-I am appalled to admit it, but when I was in college I was one of those young women who actually said “I’m not a feminist”.
+I am appalled to admit it, but when I was in college I was one of those young women who actually said “I’m not a feminist.”.
 I had two reasons for this.
-First, I saw no barriers to my future career paths.
+First, I saw no barriers to my future career path.
 Second, I really did not know the definition of feminism.
-Had someone asked me: do you believe in the political, economic, and social equality of the sexes?, I would absolutely have said yes.
+Had someone asked me, do you believe in the political, economic, and social equality of the sexes?
+I would absolutely have said yes.
 I just felt we had arrived already at that point.
 Looking back, it’s laughable how naive I was.
 I also wonder how much my naivete may have protected me and kept me in STEM – I wasn’t aware and so I wasn’t attentive to interactions that I can now, retrospectively, understand as problematic.
-How did I manage to get through college absolutely confident that I would become a professor of Biology despite never having a single female science professor?
+How did I manage to get through college absolutely confident that I would become a professor of biology despite never having a single female science professor?

 Part of that was that I had a whole series of male professors who were fabulous mentors.
 They gave me so many opportunities.
 They promoted me endlessly.
 They wrote what I was later told were obnoxiously long and glowing letters of recommendation for me.
 Oh yeah, and for several of them there were rumors about affairs and stories about mistresses taken on field trips and relationships with graduate students…. but those seemed like old news.
 They made the occasional off-color jokes and sometimes commented on what I or another woman in the lab or classroom was wearing but we just kind of shrugged that off and laughed about those old guys and their outdated ways.